QNetworkReply

 const auto data = reply->readAll();

-// Raise your hand if you never forgot to delete a QNetworkReply...
+// Raise your hand if you ever forgot to delete a QNetworkReply...

 doSomethingWithData(data);